 Look for a lender and apply for a private alternative loan directly with the lender.

 We will hold private loan certification for the term until you are enrolled in units for that term.
-For example, a private loan certification to cover the 2019-2020 academic year period will be on hold until end of July 2019 (when enrollment data is available), regardless when our office receives the certification request.
+For example, a private loan certification to cover the 2020-2021 academic year period will be on hold until end of July 2020 (when enrollment data is available), regardless of when our office receives the certification request.

 WHAT HAPPENS AFTER